 Quite possibly the best part about being a Public History student is the internship.
 An internship allows students to be immersed in real public history work, receive guidance from a host site supervisor and professor, and receive academic credit along the way.

 Students who have declared the Public History Concentration and taken HIST 240: Introduction to Public History and HIST 368: Public History Careers and Internship Preparation, can embark on their Public History internship adventure through HIST 369.
 Students can enroll in a 3-, 6-, 9-, or 12-credit hour internship over the course of one, two, or three semesters.
 A total of 9 credits must be earned for the concentration.

 Internship programs represent an ideal partnership between the academic and professional public history communities.
-This partnership gives students an education that is both theoretical and practical while enabling them to gain paraprofessional experience through serving the needs of history agencies and organizations.
+This partnership gives students an education that is both theoretical and practical while enabling them to gain hands-on experience through serving the needs of history agencies and organizations.

-Employers gain an enhanced awareness of state-of-the-art curriculum content and disciplinary trends.
+- Enhances awareness of state-of-the-art curriculum content

 Examples of Internships